 If your objects do preserve eight-byte alignment, then you can suppress the linker error L6238E with the use of --diag\suppress 6238 on the linker command line.

-By using the --diag\suppress option, you are effectively guaranteeing that these objects preserve eight-byte alignment.
+By using --diag suppress 6238, you are guaranteeing that these objects are PRES8.

-The linker warning L6306W is suppressible with --diag\suppress 6306.
+The linker warning L6306W is suppressible with --diag suppress 6306.